Andes Mint Cookies

 measured ingredients for cookies

-2. Wait another minute or two for the warm cookie to slightly melt the mint.
-Then use a knife to gently swirl the melty mint around to create the “frosting.”
+Step 4: Use a knife or small spatula to gently swirl the melty mint around to create the “frosting.”

 You can find andes creme de menthe thins at most major grocery stores in the US.
 You can also purchase them online.